mech/Learning-Notes/FrontEnd/CSS/DesignSystem.md

 > For instance, if working on an e-commerce site, you may be tempted to call a block containing a product image and title a "product card".
 But naming things in this manner immediately limits what type of content can live inside it.
 By naming the pattern simply "card", you can put all sorts of content patterns inside it: products, promotions, store locations, and so on.

 Naming things is really hard.
-But by conducting an Interface Inventory, you can remove patterns from the context of the page where they normally reside, meaning your team can create names that aren't distracted by their context/content.
+But by conducting an **Interface Inventory**, you can remove patterns from the context of the page where they normally reside, meaning your team can create names that aren't distracted by their context/content.

 Focus on the pattern's structure rather than the content that lives inside it.